 Nugent, John M. “Early Lower Merion Schools.”
 Prepared for the Lower Merion Historical Society, January, 1950.

 Mueller, A.H.
 “Atlas of Lower Merion, Montgomery County Including Part of Delaware County and Overbrook Farms, Wynnefield & Overbrook Impr.
 Co., Philadelphia.”
 Compiled and Drawn from Official Plans and Actual Surveys by Ellis Kiser and C.A.
 Potts, Civil Engineers.
 1896

 Pearce, Josiah S. “Early Recollections of Ardmore” 1907.
-Published in The Bulletin of the Historiceal Society of Montgomery County Volume IV, April 1944, Number 2.
+Published in The Bulletin of the Historical Society of Montgomery County, April 1944 (Volume IV, Number 2).

 Schmidt, Charles C. “History of the Fairview Union Sunday School” May 18, 1924.

 Scott, J.D.
 “Combination Atlas Map of Montgomery County, Pennsylvania.”
 Compiled, Drawn and Published From Personal Examinations and Surveys.
 1877.